The plates that define Seattle. what they are, where they came from, and where to eat the canonical version.

 The Pike Place Market mac, baked in a cast-iron skillet with Beecher's Flagship cheddar and Just Jack.
 Oprah named it one of her favourite things in 2008.

 History: Kurt Beecher Dammeier opened Beecher's Handmade Cheese at 1600 Pike Place in 2003, with the curds-and-press operation visible behind glass.
 The mac and cheese, code-named World's Best, debuted that year on the counter menu: penne tossed in a sauce of Beecher's Flagship cheddar, Just Jack and a touch of cream, then portioned and re-baked to order.
 In 2008 Oprah Winfrey put it on her annual Favourite Things list and the line outside the shop has not shortened since.
-The cheese itself is a Pacific Northwest cow's-milk cheddar, aged on premises and sold by the wedge to the same tourists who order the mac to-go.
-There is now a New York City outpost in Flatiron and a third location at Sea-Tac, but the Pike Place counter is the original.
+A New York City outpost opened in Flatiron later.

 Where to try it: Beecher's Handmade Cheese, Matt's in the Market